ravgotrasahil/ravgotrasahil-github.io/teaching/r/creatinine/creatinine.md

     ## [1] 0.6724361

 This number means that about 67% of the total variation in creatinine clearance rate is predictable using age.
+Luckily there's a shortcut: using the `mosaic` library's `rsquared` function, we can extract this information directly from the fitted model object:

+    rsquared(lm1)

+    ## [1] 0.6724361

-We can get the same number from R's `summary` function:
+We can also get the same number from R's `summary` function:

     summary(lm1)